 The true danger of a social media crisis is in its ability to go viral very quickly.
-Here are the steps you need to take to deal with a social media crisis and prevent it from doing more damage to your company and brand.
+Here are the steps you need to take to deal with a crisis on social media and prevent it from doing more damage to your company and brand.

 A social media crisis needs to be dealt with immediately.
 It’s important that you accept responsibility as soon as possible.
 You should also always have someone in your team ready to respond to incidents that can happen outside office hours.

 British Airways faced an incident where an unsatisfied customer complained about their service on Twitter and then promoted the tweet.
 The British Airways team addressed the issue too late, after thousands of people already saw it.
 Not addressing the issue promptly caused them to lose customers.

 If the crisis is a result of a mistake made by you or someone on your team, you should be honest about it and apologize to your audience.